MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 // can be called multiple times with different packages or classes morphia.mapPackage("org.mongodb.morphia.example");

-// create the Datastore connecting to the database running on the default port on the local host final Datastore datastore = morphia.createDatastore(new MongoClient(), "morphia_example");
+// create the Datastore connecting to the default port on the local host final Datastore datastore = morphia.createDatastore(new MongoClient(), "morphia_example");
 datastore.ensureIndexes();
 ```